asrob-uc3m/robotDevastation-developer-manual/en/user-interface-management/screens.md

 {% endplantuml %}

-The main methods of a `ScreenManager` are:
+The main methods of a `Screen` are:

 * `bool init()`
 * `bool cleanup()`